mirkotp/idb1_encoder_decoder/README.md

 mrz_td1 = [60 alphanumeric characters string]
 mrz_td3 = [60 alphanumeric characters string]
 can = [6 numeric characters string]
-photo = [relative path, to current working dir, to image file which will be embedded as a bytes blob into the barcode]
+photo = [relative path to image file which will be embedded as a bytes blob into the barcode]
 ```

 As an example, specular to what we did with decoding, suppose we have the following ```barcode.txt```: